-CCET 2020 Surveying II and Lab
+CCET 2020 Surveying II and Lab 4 Credit Hours

 The student studies various types of route locations and surveys.
 Both classroom and fieldwork in horizontal and vertical curves, and slope-staking are covered.
 The student has hands-on use of theodolites, electronic distance-measuring equipment, global positioning systems, and robotic total station.
 Computer computations traverse closure by the DMD method.
-The student is also are introduced to the student including traverse closure by the coordinate method.
 Prerequisite: CCET 1010